R (on the application of Toraane and another) (Appellants) v Secretary of State for the Home Department (Respondents)

 Issue

-The sole issue in this appeal is: what is the territorial scope of the public sector equality duty in section 149(1) of the Equality Act 2010 (the "EA 2010"), which requires public authorities to have due regard to equality issues?
+The sole issue in this appeal is: what is the territorial scope of the public sector equality duty ("PSED") in section 149(1) of the Equality Act 2010, which requires public authorities to have due regard to equality issues?

 Facts

-The Court of Appeal held, inter alia, that section 149(1) did not have extraterritorial effect.
+The High Court held that the PSED did have extraterritorial effect.
+The Court of Appeal held that it did not.
 The Appellants now appeal to the Supreme Court.

 Judgment appealed